 The testator wasn’t mentally competent – A contestant could prove that the deceased was delusional, senile or of unsound mind at the time that the will was written and signed, and therefore did not understand their assets nor were aware of the beneficiaries to whom these assets will be distributed.

 Allegations that the will is a Product of Fraud or Undue Influence – A contestant could prove that someone used false statements to coerce or improperly influence a testator into drafting a will.
 As this is often difficult to prove, you would require expert knowledge of the law to help prove your case.

 A newer will has come to light – While a newer valid will legally replaces an older one, there is a time limit and several constraints that can prevent you from contesting the validity of an older will.
 Our contest lawyers assist in quick contest application to ensure a newer will is acknowledged before the old one is accepted.

 Our contest lawyers can assist in quick contest applications to ensure a newer will is acknowledged before the old one is accepted.

 Only the following people are eligible to make this application:

 - the spouses, de facto spouses and dependent former spouses

 - their children, including step-children and adopted children

-If you believe that a Will should be disputed, the team at Mountains Lawyers will ensure that the process is done as quickly and painlessly as possible so you receive your estate without delay, loss of money or further grief.
+If you believe that a will should be disputed, the team at MLLS will ensure that the process is done as quickly and painlessly as possible, so you receive your estate without delay, loss of money or further grief.

-Call Mountains Lawyers on 9592 7326 today to discuss deceased estate claims and any other matter involving an inheritance or an estate.
+Call Mountains Lawyers Legal Solutions on 9592 7326 today to discuss deceased estate claims and any other matter involving an inheritance or an estate.